The capital city

 State's first art museum.
 Includes 19th and 20th century American art, 19th century European art, English Georgian silver, Native American basketry and Japanese Ukiyo-e woodblock prints.

 Located on the bottom floor of the Civic Center, depicts the history of Territorial Lawrence County.
 The "untold story" of the political and social history of Lawrence Countians is vibrantly displayed in the museum.

-Museum provides visitors with a glimpse at life along the river—examining both the risks and benefits of living so close to the water.
-Inside the building, the museum features an orientation theater, classroom space and an assortment of interactive and educational displays for all ages.
-The museum offers tours aboard the Motor Vessel Mississippi IV.
-This tugboat was in use from the 1960s until 1993 when it was finally retired.
-Visitors will better understand life aboard the vessel through interactive displays, a variety of historical items and a boat simulator in the pillot house.
+The Lower Mississippi River Museum offers a glimpse at what life is like along the river – examining both the risks and benefits of living so close to the water.
+The museum has an orientation theater, classroom space and an assortment of interactive and educational displays for all ages.
 Free admission.